Characters: The Wheel Of Time Taveren

 - My Greatest Failure: Moiraine's Heroic Sacrifice hit him particularly hard.

-- New Powers as the Plot Demands: Justified, his Lews Therin personality keeps digging up memories of how to channel from his previous life, so he literally Suddenly Always Knew That.
+- New Powers as the Plot Demands: Justified, his Lews Therin personality keeps digging up memories of how to channel from his previous life, so he Suddenly Always Knew That.

 - One-Man Army: In Towers of Midnight he takes on an army of one hundred thousand Shadowspawn in one battle, and wins, using Arrows of Fire, Deathgates, and what is essentially Power Of The Storm for over an hour straight.
 See above: Badass.

-- Power Levels: Rand, being The Chosen One, is one of the most powerful channelers in the entire series.
-Other channelers describe him as being pretty much off the charts in every dimension.
+- Power Levels: Rand, being The Chosen One, is one of the most powerful channelers in the series.
+Other channelers describe him as being off the charts in every dimension.
 And he becomes even more powerful after coming down from Dragonmount in Towers of Midnight.
 The aforementioned One-Man Army entry has him splitting his flows thousands of times, so much that the Asha'man with him couldn't count them all.
 In fact, only The Nae'blis equals him, and he primarily uses the True Power rather than the One Power.

 - Power Trio: The Kirk, The Hero